Find Trade Colleges

 Operation and Control: Controlling operations of equipment or systems.

-Other Explosives Worker, Ordnance Handling Expert, or Blaster Job Titles
+Types of Explosives Worker, Ordnance Handling Expert, or Blaster Jobs

 - Blasting Coal Miner

-Job Demand for Explosives Workers, Ordnance Handling Experts, and Blasters
+Are There Job Opportunities for Explosives Workers, Ordnance Handling Experts, and Blasters?

 The states with the most job growth for Explosives Worker, Ordnance Handling Expert, or Blaster are Tennessee, Wyoming, and Florida.
 Watch out if you plan on working in Kentucky, Washington, or Utah.
 These states have the worst job growth for this type of profession.

-Explosives Worker, Ordnance Handling Expert, or Blaster Average Salary
+What is the Average Salary of an Explosives Worker, Ordnance Handling Expert, or Blaster

 The average yearly salary of an Explosives Worker, Ordnance Handling Expert, or Blaster ranges between $34,500 and $76,070.